zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 ![](file:///home/zmd/Documents/Drafts/Category_War/bleggspace.png)

-If you were trying to _teach_ someone about the hidden Bayesian structure of language and cognition, but didn't expect your audience to sit through the actual math, you might _start_ with this visual representation, [TODO: the boundary is drawn for human convenience, &c.]
+If you were trying to _teach_ someone about the hidden Bayesian structure of language and cognition, but didn't expect your audience to sit through the actual math, you might be tempted to

+[TODO: the boundary is drawn for human convenience, &c.]

 ![](file:///home/zmd/Documents/Drafts/Category_War/blegg-star-space.png)

 [TODO Objection: but I assign utility to doing it this way.
 Reply: where would that utility function come from?]
+[TODO: decision-determined problems]

 [TODO Objection: but you can do Bayesian inference with the "gerrymandered" boundary!
 It still has a lot of mutual information with the data!
 Reply: but it increases the mean squared error of feature predictions.]

 [TODO Example: "safe" meat temperature.
 If we start out with a discrete distribution between 100F and 200F.
 If I tell you the temperature is between 165 and 200, I've cut down your uncertainty from lg(100)=6.643 to lg(35)=5.1292: 1.514 bits, because I cut down the number of possibilities by a factor of 2.85, and lg(2.85)=1.514.
 But if I told you the temperature was _either_ between 165 and 190, OR between 130 and 140, that's ALSO cutting it down to 35 possibilities, but it doesn't answer the question I want to know about, which is whether I'll get sick from eating.
 Objection: but isn't that "instrumental"?
 It "safe" depends on your values!
 Reply: no, it's a conditional prediction about bacteria and getting sick.]

-[TODO: decision-determined problems]

 [TODO Example: wireheading—believing I'm attractive]